reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-spring-java-config.md

 1. `return http.build()`: Finally, the `http.build()` method is called to build and return the configured `SecurityFilterChain`.

 In summary, this configuration enforces access control based on the URL patterns.
 Requests to "/employees/" require the "USER" authority, requests to "/departments/" and "/organizations/\*\*" require the "ADMIN" authority, and any other requests require authentication.
 This provides fine-grained access control to different parts of the application based on the user's authorities.

+You can see it in action by running the `endpointWhenUserAuthorityThenAuthorized()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/SecurityConfigurationTest.java#L27).

 These advanced examples demonstrate the power of `@Bean` and `@Configuration` in configuring complex components such as database connections, caching mechanisms, and security protocols within a RESTful Employee Management System.